JonLevy/tryton_introduction/doc/source/trytondconcepts.rst

 traditional `database sense`_ of a collection of actions that are managed such that, if any single one fails to commit to the database, all of them are cancelled.
-By default, actions take place within the default cursor and that cursor will be rolled back (ie, its effects undone) on any unhandled error.
+By default, actions take place within the default cursor and that cursor will be rolled back (i.e., its effects undone) on any unhandled error.
 Otherwise, the default cursor commits (saves to database).
 It is possible to add additional cursors with ``Transaction().new_cursor()`` (and so, in effect, nest database transactions).
 Unlike the default cursor, for which rollback and